danjquinn42/YasColorWheel/README.md

 would print a css styled string for the current HSL color value.

 ## HSL Objects
 The following methods are available to you from the HSL class.

 ### new HSL(hue, saturationPercentage, lightnessPercentage)
 returns a new HSL object.
 Takes three numbers: a hue value between 0 and 360, a saturationPercentage value between 0 and 100, and a lightnessPercentage value between 0 and 100.
+You will need `./scripts/color/hsl.js` in order to import the class and use this method.

 ### HSL.parse(string)
 this is a static method which returns an HSL object given a properly formatted string.
 The string should be formatted for use in css.
 For example: `"hsl(22, 84%, 50%)"`.